 4. Explore your mistaken beliefs

 Mistaken beliefs create anxiety, depression, anger, and blame.
-We explore the twelve different types of mental traps here.
+A lot of these beliefs are lodged in the shadow side of our psyche, and can only be explored through deep shadow work.
 You will probably be stunned by how many types of mistaken beliefs you have unknowingly adopted!

 5. Ask “What thought is creating this suffering?”